wimols/wimols.github.io/_posts/2000-09-05-life-part-five.md

 <div align="center"><img src="/images/Tijdreizen bis.gif" alt="" width="250" height="250"></div>

-<p style="text-align: center; font-size: 12pt;"><span style="color: blue;"><i>Animation on  <a href="https://mondrian.mashable.com/uploads%252Fcard%252Fimage%252F763905%252Ff3e07421-4fe4-4225-b005-9d2318949dab.gif%252Ffull-fit-in__950x534.gif?signature=FkznMMuCZGRgN18R2r932C75Fz4=&source=https%3A%2F%2Fblueprint-api-production.s3.amazonaws.com">Mashable</a>.</i></span></p>
+<p style="text-align: center; font-size: 12pt;"><span style="color: red;"><i>Animation on  <a href="https://mondrian.mashable.com/uploads%252Fcard%252Fimage%252F763905%252Ff3e07421-4fe4-4225-b005-9d2318949dab.gif%252Ffull-fit-in__950x534.gif?signature=FkznMMuCZGRgN18R2r932C75Fz4=&source=https%3A%2F%2Fblueprint-api-production.s3.amazonaws.com">Mashable</a>.</i></span></p>

 # What about time travel in the past?

 As travel into the future might already be, the reverse travel to the past is not possible.
-Travelling into the past would mean flot hailing a fundamental rule of "<span style="color: blue;">cause for effect</span>."
+Travelling into the past would mean flot hailing a fundamental rule of "<span style="color: red;">cause for effect</span>."
 In our expanding universe, time is an irreversible vector with a sense of the future and therefore away from the past.

 The infrared shift always indicates a expanding universe.
 So in a distant past, there must have been the Big Bang, the universe came from a very small point.
 According to the late Stephen Hawking, that's the singularity.
 A one-off exceptional state, from then on all physical laws began to apply.
 It is a time with an infinitesimally small volume and an infinitely large density.
 Spacetime is so curved here that space and time actually cease to exist.
 The processes that put an end to that singularity and in fact start the laws of nature are not yet known.